18 Best Places to Visit in California During Winter

 Ski lift in Big Bear, California in winter

-Big Bear is home to two ski resorts, Snow Summit and Bear Mountain, with plenty of options for both beginner or expert skiers or snowboarders.
+Big Bear is home to two ski resorts, Snow Summit and Bear Mountain, with over 55 trails for both beginner or expert skiers or snowboarders to enjoy.
 And when you need a break from skiing, there are other snowy activities, like tubing, alpine sliding, and snowshoeing, to try your hand at.

-For a quick day trip, consider checking out some of the festive activities in the San Bernardino Mountains, like visiting Skypark at Santa’s Village in Lake Arrowhead.
+For a quick day trip from Big Bear, consider checking out some of the festive wintery activities in the San Bernardino Mountains, like visiting Skypark at Santa’s Village in Lake Arrowhead.
 This charming holiday village is packed with alpine chalets, festooned with cheerful lights, that look more like they should be in the Alps than in Southern California, and, of course, Santa himself!

 While you’re here, there are plenty of things to do in Lake Arrowhead, from hiking to cruising around the lake on the Arrowhead Queen.